-Serving Kitchener-Waterloo, Anchoridge Counselling wants to support you with any eating condition you may be suffering from.
+Serving Kitchener-Waterloo, Milton and the surrounding areas, Anchoridge Counselling wants to support you with any eating condition you may be suffering from.

 Eating disorders generally occur because people develop complicated relationships with food or their bodies.
 They may try to control their bodies through exercise, medicine, or diets.
 Others may use food to soothe painful feelings.